| |

 a whisk.
 The sleeves were set low on the shoulder, opening into

+a full ruff that ended below the elbow.
 While petticoat breeches were fashionable during the 1650s and

 1660s, the ladies at the French court were looking towards Holland